pabloherrero1986/pabloherrero1986/README.md

 ## 👋&nbsp;Hi!
 I'm a developer and audiovisual producer

- I learned to code in 2019 when I started my studies on development.
-Here you can take a look at my projects and drop me a line if you wish.

    - 👨‍💻&nbsp;I learned to code in 2019.
    - 🎓&nbsp;I'm studying Multiplatform Application Development at <a href = "http://www.iesjuanjosecalvomiguel.es/index.php?option=com_content&view=article&id=92&Itemid=478"> IES Juan José Calvo Miguel </a>.